-Students may bring one 3"x5" note card to use as a formula sheet on the final exam.
+Students may bring one 3"x5" note card to use as a formula sheet on only the final exam.
 Formula sheets are not allowed on the midterms.

-Make-up Policy: All makeup exams are scheduled through your instructor and must be requested by Census Date (February 3).
-If you know that you have a conflict with one of the dates listed above you must contact your instructor, in writing, before this date.
+Make-up Policy: All makeup exams are scheduled through your instructor and must be requested by Census Date (February 1).
+If you know that you have a conflict with one of the dates listed above you must completely fill out the Make-Up Request form and provide this to your instructor before the Census Date.
 It is up to the instructor whether or not to grant a makeup exam.